 Hovelsrud Gård, located on the island Helgøya produces organic chicken, vegetables and grains.
 The historical garden is both a visual and generous source of edible treats for both animals and people.
 Their produce is delivered to Michelin starred restaurants and delicacy shops.
 In contrast to the animal-human relations based on control and exploitation, common within industrial animal farming, Hovelsrud offers a radical model of co-existence to reconfigure the interactions between human and non-human systems.

 Over the past 200 years farming has shifted in industrialised countries from an activity in which most people participated to a profession in which only few are directly involved.
-This contributed to make farming something that feels remote to our daily experience while being one of the most fundamental processes through which we impact the planet.
-Debates on sustainability draws attention to farming and questions how and where our food is produced.
+This contributed to making farming something that feels remote to our daily experience while being one of the most fundamental processes through which we impact the planet.
+Debates on sustainability draw attention to farming and question how and where our food is produced.

 Regenerative agriculture is a system of farming principles and practices that increases biodiversity, enriches soils, improves watersheds, and enhances ecosystems.
 It minimizes soil disturbance, maximize crop diversity, keep the soil covered, maintaining living root year-round and integrate livestock.

 World War II, in order to maximize productivity, agriculture has mostly consisted of few varieties of each type of crop.
-This form of agriculture extracts resources and has led to a 75% drop in crop genetic diversity.
+This form of agriculture has led to a 75% drop in crop genetic diversity.
 Today, numerous communities are working to preserve historic varieties of heirloom seeds to increase biodiversity, flavour, and preserve collective inheritance.